-Moxibustion is an important and widely used Traditional Chinese Medicine therapy done by burning dried Mugwort (called Moxa) on certain areas or points of the body.
+Moxibustion is an important and widely used Traditional Chinese Medicine (TCM) therapy done by burning dried Mugwort (called Moxa) on certain areas or points of the body.

 Some of the benefits claimed are relief of colds and flues, battling weakness, alleviating arthritis, strengthening the organs and the immune system, and general relief of so-called Yang-deficiencies.
 It’s a treatment often used in combination with Acupuncture.